AntonDesigns/cassette-inspector/README.md

 The system is designed to integrate with Trymax UV and 2000 series wafer handling robots.
-In real time, it detects the cassette, classifies each of the 25 slots as occupied or empty, and flags mismatches against the robot mapper --- with visual heatmaps so engineers can clearly see why a decision was made.
+In real time, it detects the cassette, classifies each of the 25 slots as occupied or empty, and flags mismatches against the robot mapper with visual heatmaps so engineers can clearly see why a decision was made.

 ![Demo screenshot](docs/screenshots/dashboard.png)

 ## What it does

--   Detects cassettes in a live camera feed using a fine-tuned YOLO26m model\
+-   Detects cassettes in a live camera feed using a based off, YOLO26n-cls, improved throughout training (uses new data, rather the build off yolo26)
 -   Classifies all 25 slots per cassette (occupied / empty)\
 -   Compares AI predictions against the Trymax mapper result and highlights mismatches\